Welcome message

 For the Medu Vada:

-1. Soak urad dal for 3-4 hours.
-Wash and drain the dal and grind it with very little water to form a thick fine paste (the more water the vada mixture contains, the more it will soak up oil).
+1. Soak urad dal for at least 3-4 hours.
+Wash and drain the dal and grind it with very little water to form a thick fluffy paste (the more water the vada mixture contains, the more it will soak up oil).

-2. Add ¼ cup rice flour and mix well.
+2. Add the rice flour and mix well.
 Now add crushed black peppercorns, chopped coconut, finely minced green chilies, ginger, curry leaves and coriander leaves.
 Add salt and baking soda.
 Mix well.

-3. Shape with wet palms into ping-pong sized balls (for beginners) or donut shaped vadas (for the more adventurous!) and fry in hot oil till golden brown.
+3. Shape with wet palms into ping-pong sized balls (for beginners) or donut shaped vadas (for the more experienced) and fry in hot oil till golden brown.

 4. Serve hot with sambar and/or coconut chutney.